earchibong/devops_projects/ansible_dynamic_assignments.md

 ### Configure Apache
+- run this command to install `posix.boolean` in `roles` directory: `ansible-galaxy collection install ansible.posix`
 - in roles/apache directory, open README.md and `defaults/main.yml` files: use `README.md` to configure
 - in `defaults/main.yml` add in webserver configuration: